callahanchris/callahanchris.github.io/source/_posts/2014-11-23-88-mph-with-flux-and-react.markdown

 );
 ```

 For now we'll use just one CSS file, `css/styles.css`.
-However, if the app get big enough we might want to make the CSS more modular.
+However, if the app gets big enough we might want to make the CSS more modular.
 One way we could do this is by using individual CSS files for each React component, (e.g. `css/Accelerator.css`, `css/DeLorean.css`, etc.).

 ### Writing the App...
 The Flux Way